About Soft Power, Hard Problems

 Not charm.
 Not reputation.
 Not diplomatic influence in the traditional sense.

 Soft power, in this frame, is the structural ability to get outcomes without needing anyone else’s permission.
-It shows up as the freedom to decline misaligned funding, resist pressure to dilute a model, convene actors across lines that institutional mandates cannot cross, and hold a position under pressure without fearing the consequences - because your influence doesn’t depend on any single relationship being protected.
+It shows up as the freedom to decline misaligned funding, resist pressure to dilute a model, convene actors across lines that institutional mandates cannot cross, and hold a position under pressure without fearing the consequences, because your influence does not depend on any single relationship being protected.

 If any of that is true for you, you already have soft power.
-The question is what you’re pointing it at.
+The question is what you are pointing it at.

 What I mean by hard problems